• Skip to primary navigation

 Chocolate & Raspberry Truffle Cupcakes

 I'm in love... with these Chocolate & Raspberry Truffle Cupcakes!
-They are the perfect decadent treat for you and your loved one on Valentine's Day.
-They're made up of a chocolate sponge filled with rich chocolate ganache, then topped with raspberry buttercream and fresh raspberries.
+They are the perfect decadent treat for you and your loved ones on Valentine's Day.
+They're a chocolate cupcake filled with rich chocolate ganache, topped with raspberry buttercream and fresh raspberries.
 The gorgeous pink buttercream is all natural too as the colour comes entirely from the freeze dried raspberry powder which also provides a punchy raspberry flavour.
 Dark chocolate and raspberries go so well together, and the rich ganache compliments the fruity buttercream to tingle all your tastebuds in the right way!

 Chocolate & Raspberry Truffle Cupcakes